sfshaw/bootcamp357/mod1/README.md

   - `main.o other_stuff.o`: the names of the two object files that will be intermediate file that we build.
 More on these in the compilers section.
 - Next a recipe: `main: $(OBJS)`
   - `main`: The target of the recipe, the name of our desired executable
-  - `: $(OBJS)`: Everything after the ":" on the first line of a recipe is a "dependancy", generally the list of files that the target depends on.
+  - `: $(OBJS)`: Everything after the ":" on the first line of a recipe is a "dependency", generally the list of files that the target depends on.
     - `$( )`: Access a variable
     - `OBJS`:  The name of the variable we defined earlier
   - A shell command the recipe wants to execute: `gcc $^ -o $@`
     - `gcc`:  Calling our compiler and linker.
-    - `$^`: Using a variable built into the recipe, this one meaning "all of the dependancies"
+    - `$^`: Using a variable built into the recipe, this one meaning "all of the dependencies"
     - `-o`: Where and what should gcc output.
     - `$@`: Another variable built into recipes, this one meaning "the target"
 - And finally another recipe: `%.o: %.c`
   - `%.o`: The recipe target, pattern matching anything that ends in ".o"
-  - `: %.c`: The dependancy for the recipe, picking the matching ".c" file
+  - `: %.c`: The dependency for the recipe, picking the matching ".c" file
   - Executing the command: `gcc -c $< -o $@`
     - `gcc`: Invoking the compiler
     - `-c`: The flag telling GCC: "Only compile and assemble these inputs into objects, not executables" (see `gcc --help`)
-    - `$<`: Built in variable meaning "the first depenancy"
+    - `$<`: Built in variable meaning "the first dependency"
     - `-o`: Flag telling the compiler to output the following output
     - `$@`: Builtin variable referencing the target of the recipe

 So what actually gets run?
-If we just run `make` without specificying a recipe to target, the first one in the Makefile will be run.
+If we just run `make` without specifying a recipe to target, the first one in the Makefile will be run.
 In this case, the default recipe is `main`.
 But that recipe depends on two other files, `main.o` and `other_stuff.o`, which can both be made with the other recipe.
 Make will do it all for us:

     $ make
     gcc -c main.c -o main.o
     gcc -c other_stuff.c -o other_stuff.o
     gcc main.o other_stuff.o -o main

 Why we wanted to do this will hopefully become more evident in the next section on the compiler itself.
-Essentially, Make gives us a bunch more programability surrounding the compiler.
+Essentially, Make gives us a bunch more automation surrounding the compiler.

 ## Compilers

 The last section of Makefiles talked actually working with the compiler.
 This section will expand on that and be a bit more general. let the hand waving commence:

 Compilers take in source code and output executables.
 Boom, we're done here. jk.
-Our weapons of choice are the GNU Compoiler Collection (GCC) and CLang (A C frontend for the LLVM compiler framework).
+Our weapons of choice are the GNU Compiler Collection (GCC) and CLang (A C frontend for the LLVM compiler framework).
 They both break the problem of translating source code to an executable into much smaller pieces of work.
 Roughly:

 1. Translate the code into something that is easier for the compiler to work with (maybe an "AST" or intermediate representation)
 2. Do some transforms and optimizations of the code to make it less shitty.
 (I want to talk about compiler and optimization flags at least two more times)